Mark Emmert: National Collegiate Athletic Association

-As President, Emmert created the position of Chief Medical Officer (CMO) of the NCAA and the Sports Science Institute, hiring Brian Hainline to become the first CMO and director.
+As NCAA president, Emmert created the position of chief medical officer (CMO) of the NCAA and the Sports Science Institute.
 Hainline has worked with member schools to establish new protocols and research efforts to improve student health and wellness.
-In 2014 the NCAA entered a partnership with the Department of Defense for the largest longitudinal study of concussion and head trauma in history, funded initially by a $15 million contribution from the NCAA and $15 million from DoD.
+In 2014, the NCAA entered a partnership with the Department of Defense for the largest longitudinal study of concussion and head trauma in history, funded initially by a $15 million contribution from the NCAA and $15 million from the Department of Defense.
 Funding has now surpassed $64 million and reached 50,000 students making it by far the most important research on head trauma in the world.
 Emmert’s advocacy for the health and wellbeing of athletes has also led to extensive efforts regarding mental health and the reduction of sexual assault.

-In 2014 the NCAA Division I member universities, with Emmert's support, voted to change the system used to set their rules and policies so as to include greater input from athletic directors, faculty members, and senior women's athletics, and student athletes themselves, in addition to the university and college presidents who are ultimately responsible for all policy and governance decisions.
+In 2014, the NCAA Division I member universities, with Emmert's support, voted to change the system used to set their rules and policies so as to include greater input from athletic directors, faculty members, and senior women's athletics, and student athletes themselves, in addition to the university and college presidents who are ultimately responsible for all policy and governance decisions.
 In 2012 the colleges and universities approved substantial changes to the compliance and oversight policies of the Association.
 Among other improvements, under Emmert's tenure, the Committee on Infractions, the body that determines penalties and sanctions for rules violations, was expanded to include former university presidents and legal scholars, among others, thereby improving the efficiency and effectiveness of their work.

-In January 2018, a misleading media story implied that Emmert had been personally informed in November 2010 – six months after he was hired as the NCAA's president – of 37 reports involving Michigan State University athletes sexually assaulting women.
-Subsequent reporting in multiple outlets pointed out that the suggestion that Emmert had been “personally informed” was actually a misleading reference to widely publicized accounts coming from Michigan State during 2010.
+In January 2018, a media story implied that Emmert had been personally informed in November 2010 – six months after he was hired as the NCAA's president – of 37 reports involving Michigan State University athletes sexually assaulting women.
 Throughout his tenure, Emmert has led multiple efforts within the NCAA to confront sexual violence within higher education.

 On April 26, 2022, Emmert announced he would step down no later than June 2023.
-That December, outgoing Massachusetts governor Charlie Baker was announced as Emmert's successor effective March 1, 2023.
+That December, Former Massachusetts governor Charlie Baker was announced as Emmert's successor effective March 1, 2023.